Photo of people walking in a hall of windows

 What Sets the MPA Fellows Program Apart...

 • In their first year, Fellows engage in full-time intensive coursework as well as a part-time, paid internship.
 This allows Fellows to immediately apply academic concepts to the profession.
+Learn more about the curriculum in the KU Academic Catalog.

-• The second year of the Fellowship revolves around a full-time, paid internship and 3 week-long intensive seminars, which round out professional concepts and provide Fellows guidance as they join the profession.
+• The second year of the Fellowship revolves around a full-time, paid internship and 3 week-long intensive seminars, which round out professional concepts and provide fellows guidance as they join the profession.

 • Fellows also benefit from regular interactions with our strong network of alumni who are working in local governments across the country.